dansmyers/DataScienceAndAnalytics/Sprint-6-Probability_and_Bayesian_Models/Deliverable_Questions.md

 There are a total of 40 students in Hermoine's year at Hogwarts.
 What's the probability that no two students in Hermoine's year share the same birthday?

+Tip:

-Tip: Assume that there are 365 possible birthdays (wizards can't be born on Leap Days) and that wizards are equally likely to be born on any day of the year.
+Assume that there are 365 possible birthdays (wizards can't be born on Leap Days) and that wizards are equally likely to be born on any day of the year.

-Tip-Tip:

 Suppose there are only two students: Hermione and her best friend Victoria Potter, the Girl-Who-Lived.

 ```
 P(Both are born on two different days) = (365 / 365) * (364 / 365)